three-mountaineers/twitch_bot/README.md

 3. Create a name.
 Note this down
 4. OAuth Redirect URL: type `http://localhost:3000`.
 If it won't let you, set it to `http://localhost`.
 5. Category: Chat Bot
+6. Client Type: Confidential
-6. Create
+7. Create
-7. In the next screen, click on "Manage" in the new row that's been created
+8. In the next screen, click on "Manage" in the new row that's been created
-8. If step 4 didn't work, change the OAuth Redirect URL now.
+9. If step 4 didn't work, change the OAuth Redirect URL now.
-9. Copy the "Client ID".
+10. Copy the "Client ID".
 Copy this somewhere.
-10. Click on the "New Secret" button.
+11. Click on the "New Secret" button.
 Copy this somewhere AND DO NOT SHARE IT.

 ## Section 3: Configure the chatbot